 A St. Paul, MN establishment is now recalling Smoked Croaker, Barracuda, Big Eye, and Red Snapper because these products were not properly eviscerated prior to processing.
 The fish being recalled may be contaminated with Clostridium botulinum spores, which can cause botulism, a potentially-deadly foodborne illness.
 Signs and symptoms of botulism food poisoning may include difficulty breathing, abdominal pain, cramping, double vision, weakness, and paralysis.

 Free Import Foods Wholesale Smoked Fish Recall Lawsuit Evaluation: If you or a loved one was diagnosed with botulism food poisoning after consuming Import Foods Wholesale Smoked Fish included in this recall, you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit against Import Foods Wholesale, Inc. and we can help.
+You may be entitled to compensation by filing a lawsuit against Import Foods Wholesale, Inc. and our lawyers can help.

 What’s the problem?